Live Dealer Ultimate Texas Hold’em

 Read the strategy section below to make proper plays.
 Ultimate Texas Hold’em does have strategy elements.
 The dealer plays according to rules, so bluffing and reading tells are not part of the game.

-End the Session
+End the Session and Cashing Out

 When you finish your session, sign off.
 The setting should save, allowing you to continue with a click or two when you want to gamble again.
 The casino’s icon should appear on your computer’s desktop.